 When I was the national wine buyer for Bacchus Wines, one of my first additions to the portfolio was Villa Cafaggio.
-They’ve been producing excellent Chianti Classico since the 1960’s.
+They’ve been producing excellent Chianti Classico since the 1960s.
 For a while there, you couldn’t take a wine 101 class without me pouring you some.
-Their price to value ratio is on point.
+As a result, their price to value ratio is on point.

-The classic Chianti Classico remains virtually unchanged, and that is a very good thing.
+The classic Chianti Classico remains virtually unchanged, and that is an excellent thing.
 One minor grievance: the name change is causing some confusion in the marketplace.
-Here in Pennslyvania, the Wine & Spirits Stores have mislabeled the winery as Basilica Cafaggio, so it’s a bit hard to find online and in stores.
+Here in Pennslyvania, the Wine Stores have mislabeled the winery as Basilica Cafaggio, so it’s a bit hard to find online and in stores.

 When writing the review of this exceptional wine, I realized every word I used started with a “C,” so here you go: Cafaggio Chianti Classico has aromas of cherry and cinnamon, with a chewy palate of cardamon and cassis.
 The finish offers up classic varietal fingerprints and a note of Chamomile.
 91 Points, Outstanding.